 If you’re taking the reins on how your book is being printed, you’ve probably already come to face-to-face with the many available options.
-We’ve talked before on the Big Bad Book Blog about print-on-demand versus traditional printing, but we thought it might also be helpful to discuss binding style.
-Paperback, hardcover, mass market—everyone has seen these formats in bookstores, but how do you decide which is right for your book?
+We’ve written before about print-on-demand versus traditional printing, but we thought it might also be helpful to discuss binding style.
+Hardcover vs. paperback or mass market—how do you decide which is right for your book?

 When you’re deciding how to print your book, you have two main options: print-on-demand or printing on an offset press.
 What do those two options entail exactly?
 Print-on-demand, or POD, allows you to digitally print a single book at a time, often using a large laser printer.
 Offset, or “traditional,” printing involves a huge press that transfers the image from an inked plate to a rubber blanket and then to the paper, and usually necessitates a print run of at least 1,000 units to make economic sense.
 So which is right for your book?
 It depends on several factors you’ll want to weigh before making a decision.